-Parameter Description -vip {vip_name ip} [-skip] Specify a VIP name or IP address on which GNS is to listen.
+Parameter Description -loglevel log_level Specify the GNS diagnostic logging level (acceptable values are 1-6). -resolve name Resolve the name you specify through GNS. -verify name Check to see if the specified name is advertised through GNS. -parameter name:value[,name:val ue] Set the value of one or more configuration parameters. -vip {vip_name ip} [-skip] Specify a VIP name or IP address on which GNS is to listen.
 Note: You can modify this attribute using Online Resource Attribute Modification.
-Optionally, you can use the -skip parameter to skip the reachability check of the VIP address. -clientdata file_name Modifies the GNS client data with client data contained in the specified file. -role {PRIMARY} [- Convert a secondary GNS instance to primary. force] Use the -force parameter to forcibly convert the secondary GNS instance to primary.
+Optionally, you can use the -skip parameter to skip the reachability check of the VIP address. -clientdata file_name Modifies the GNS client data with client data contained in the specified file. -role {PRIMARY} [-force] Convert a secondary GNS instance to primary.
+Use the -force parameter to forcibly convert the secondary GNS instance to primary.

+'''

-\$ srvctl modify gns -vip 192.0.2.15
+$ srvctl modify gns -vip 192.0.2.15

+'''

-G.8.51 srvctl relocate gns
+srvctl relocate gns